COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

 Arteriovenous malformations vary in size and location in the brain.
 A rupture occurs because of pressure and damage to brain tissue, as well as a lack of blood flow to the brain.
 Symptoms also can occur when large arteriovenous malformations that have not bled press on the brain tissue.

-Arteriovenous malformation occur in less than 1 percent of people.
+Arteriovenous malformation occurs in less than 1% of people.
 Although the condition is present at birth, symptoms can occur at any age.
-Hemorrhages occur most often in individuals between the ages 15 to 20, but also can occur later in life.
+Hemorrhages occur most often in individuals between the ages of 15 to 20 but also can occur later in life.
 Some patients with an arteriovenous malformation also have cerebral aneurysms.

 Physical and neurological exams are needed, but they could be completely normal.
 Your HonorHealth neurologist might use some of these tests to diagnose an arteriovenous malformation: